Drowning in LPG

 So the pumps have to keep pouring oil and hence will continue swamping the LPG market in this part of the world and this ripples through into the entire Atlantic Basin as this is the market on the doorstep.

-Fortunately for the US, the biggest import market in Asia – China – had just built some of new petrochemical plants that can surely make good use of the produced LPG.
+Fortunately for the US, the biggest import market in Asia – China – had just built some new petrochemical plants that can surely make good use of the produced LPG.
 It’s cheaper than Naphtha so it’s clear where LPG should head to.
 But China shows strong signs of running out of steam as an economy.
 The currency has been devalued and the stock market is in tatters and there is a strong feeling that China’s time in the heavens might be finally over.
-This downturn does not look like it would be short termed.
+This downturn does not look like it would be short-term.

 And all this massive oversupply in everything meets markets that are in decline.
 Yes, there are growing markets out there but they tend to be tiny in comparison to monsters like China.
-We come to realize that China has not been very honest on its growth figures for quite a while and even if we should have been aware of them cheating, we did not want to believe it as our own projections for – everything – depended on them.
+We come to realize that China has not been very honest about its growth figures for quite a while and even if we should have been aware of them cheating, we did not want to believe it as our projections for – everything – depended on them.

 Let’s be clear on one thing.
 The world could not sustain breakneck growth forever.
 One day those not stratospheric but rather spatial projections had to be exposed for what they are.
 Massively overblown.
 Now the world is in shrinking mode and given how long we have been on the growth drug, it’s going to take a little while.

 It must also be clear that if monster markets the size of China cut back one single percentage point in energy use, this means companies going out of business.
-None of the currently strongly growing markets can possibly absorb that overhang.
+None of the currently strongly growing markets can absorb that overhang.

 So if there are plenty of new petrochemical plants but nobody needs their products, some of those Asian and Middle Eastern producers will have to shut in and stop producing which in turn pulls the demand for LPG down.
 Plus all the leftover Naphtha will also look for a place to go and there is ever more product from all places producing flammables.
-All OPEC countries are wincing in pain from the lower oil prices and their national economies are often at the breaking point forcing them to push ever more product into the market which in turn further suppresses prices.
+All OPEC countries are wincing in pain from the lower oil prices and their national economies are often at the breaking point forcing them to push ever more products into the market which in turn further suppresses prices.

 It’s a vicious cycle and breaking free will produce calamities.